UBC-MDS/rpollution/README.md

 ## License

-`airpyllution` was created by Christopher Alexander, Daniel King, Mel Liow.
+`rpollution` was created by Christopher Alexander, Daniel King, Mel Liow.
 It is licensed under the terms of the MIT license.